johnnyflame/EPI-study-notes/README.md

 # EPI-study-notes

-This repository is for recording notes and code snippets taken during the study of Element of Programming Interviews.
+This repository contains notes and code snippets taken from Elements of Programming interviews.